The role of shape disorder in the collective behaviour of aligned fibrous matter: Materials and methods

 \subsection{Experimental methods}

 Compression experiments were made using two different experimental setups.

 The first one is homemade, from a precision balance used as a force sensor (Mettler Toledo\textregistered) and a motorized translation stage.
-With such setup, we got a very good resolution (accuracy, $\pm\ 2\times 10^{-4}$ N) in a wide range of measurements (6 decades from $2\times 10^{-4}$ N to 40 N).
+This setup provides a very good resolution (accuracy, $\pm\ 2\times 10^{-4}$ N) in a wide range of force (6 decades from $2\times 10^{-4}$ N to 40 N).
 The stiffness of the device is of the order of 10 MPa, and we have systematically corrected for scale plate displacement.

 The second setup is a commercial testing system (Electropuls\texttrademark E3000 from Instron\textregistered, 10 N sensor), with a lower force range (3 decades $10^{-2}$-10 N, accuracy $\pm\ 10^{-2}$ N) but a higher stiffness ($\sim$ 100 MPa).
 This setup was mainly used for stress-relaxation experiments.